wyu31/TECHIN-510-lab2/README.md

 ## TECHIN5 10 lab2_Web Scrapers_Wanling

-This is the assignment on practicing Accessing Web Resources with Python.
+This is the assignment about Accessing Web Resources with Python.

 **What are Included:**
 - Scrape the list page of Seattle events